Here's the salary you have to earn to buy a home in 15 major US cities

-The mortgage website HSH.com has updated its estimate of how much annual income a household would need to buy a home in major cities in the US according to first-quarter 2015 data.
+The mortgage website HSH.com has updated its estimate of how much annual income a household would need to buy a home in major cities in the US according to fourth-quarter 2014 data.

-Several cities — Portland, Sacramento, Miami, and Denver — appear on the list of highest-priced metro areas for the first time.
+Compared to the previous quarter, home prices, monthly mortgage payments, and estimated salaries decreased across the board.

 Salaries listed are rounded to the nearest $US500.